Hsabonchi/Spring/Object-Relational Mappimg.md

 -- merge return a refrence to a manged object

+-- JPA requires a transction to be used whenever we try to write to DB like insert, update and delete and commit after writting to a DB

 <h3>JPQL</h3>
 <ul>
   <li> It operates on classes object and  properties instead of tables columns </li>